sailpoint-oss/developer.sailpoint.com/products/idn/docs/event-triggers/available/source-updated.md

 ---
 id: source-updated
 title: Source Updated
+description: Source Updated events occur when configuration changes are made to a source.
 ---

 ## Event Context

 Source Updated events occur when configuration changes are made to a source.
 Some uses cases for this trigger include the following:

 - Provide evidence to show auditors connector logic and sources are not manipulated outside of proper change control processes.
 - Trigger review of an updated source.